 How the New Google Search Console Improvements Enhance Data Analysis

 Successful search engine optimization (SEO) and website marketing rely on objective data.
 The more relevant data you get, the more ROI you can attain from your SEO efforts.
-An experienced provider of digital marketing services in New York chart strategies for improving website visibility, indexing and ranking through data.
+An experienced provider of digital marketing services company chart strategies for improving website visibility, indexing and ranking through data.

 The aim is not just to rank high in the search engine results pages (SERPs), but also to ensure that a greater percentage of the traffic that comes to your site is converted to customers.
 For that, your website should appear relevant for Google when related keywords or search queries are entered in the search box.